NativeScript/docs-v7/navigation.md

     page.bindingContext = page.navigationContext;
 }
 ```

-#Navigating Back
+### Navigate Back

-The topmost frame keeps track of the pages the user has visited in a navigation stack.
-To go back to a previous page you should use the **goBackMethod** of the topmost frame instance:
+The topmost frame tracks the pages the user has visited in a navigation stack.
+To go back to a previous page, you need to use the **goBackMethod** of the topmost frame instance.

 ``` JavaScript
 topmost.goBack();
 ```
 ``` TypeScript
 topmost.goBack();
 ```
-#Alternatives
-Alternatively, if you do not want to have different pages and navigate between them, you can have a single page with a TabView.
-You can define a different UI for each tab and when the user selects a certain tab he will be presented with this UI.